-The Polyolefin Recycling Company NPC, trading as Polyco, is a not-for- profit industry body that was established in 2011 to focus on reducing the amount of polyolefin waste going to landfill by increasing the sustainable collection, recycling, recovery and beneficiation of polyolefin plastics.
+The Polyolefin Responsibility Organisation NPC, trading as Polyco, is a not-for- profit industry body that was established in 2011 to focus on reducing the amount of polyolefin waste going to landfill by increasing the sustainable collection, recycling, recovery and beneficiation of polyolefin plastics.
+Our mission is to support the creation of a society where litter is minimised and the value of waste is maximised, through facilitating the responsible management of used polyolefin plastic packaging material.

 Polyco aims to minimise the environmental impact of post-consumer polyolefins on the South African landscape by: